amabdulr/CNWG/ReviewYourChunks.md

 #### **Concept Example**
 <example>
 ## Smart licensing using policy (Concept)
+<shortdesc> This section explains smart licensing using policy</shortdesc>

 Disk encryption is a data security mechanism that
 • protects sensitive customer information by encrypting data on the disk